Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Conclusions and outlook

 In the next phase of the Ra~EDM high voltage development, we will design a more symmetric high voltage test chamber using a unipolar power supply that alternates the field direction by switching connections between the electrodes.
-Our goal is to discharge-condition electrodes to operate reliably at $\pm~50$~kV/mm over a \mbox{1 mm} gap.
+Our plan is to discharge-condition electrodes to operate reliably at \mbox{$\pm 50$~kV/mm} across a \mbox{1 mm} gap.